 Data Studio #1 Food Poverty took place in July 2016 at Central Saint Martins, UAL.
-It brought together 35 people from different backgrounds together for two days to explore data about food poverty and foodbank operations.
+It brought 35 people from different backgrounds together for 2 days to explore data about food poverty and foodbank operations.
 During the workshop participants worked in small, mixed teams to explore data relating to food poverty and generate proposals for new research projects.

 Some of their proposals focused on how insights from research might be used to shape policy, organisational strategy and service design.
 Some of them proposed linking research about people’s experiences of food poverty and triggers shaping use of foodbanks with other data sets.
 Some of them proposed new connections between players in the food poverty, benefits system and social sector.As well as producing proposals for new research, the studio encouraged participants to question assumptions about the nature of research and how data is gathered, analysed, visualised, interpreted and used.

 The Data Studio was organized by the Innovation Insights Hub, University of the Arts London and funded by UAL.
 It was designed and facilitated by Professor Lucy Kimbell (UAL) in collaboration with Dr Nina Wakeford (Goldsmiths), Professor Richard Vidgen (UNSW) and Andy Hamflett (AAM Associates) with support from Naomi Bailey-Cooper.
 Thanks go to the Trussell Trust for their expert input and to all the participants who took part.